CMMingo/spotify-ad-mute/README_technical.md

 - **Windows / browser**: the title heuristic can't tell "ad" from "paused" — both mute.
 Cosmetic, not a functional issue.
+On Windows, local files with no artist tag (title lacks `" - "`) are muted too.
 - **macOS**: requires one-time Automation permission for "System Events" and "Spotify" (System Settings > Privacy & Security > Automation).
 - **All three**: a hard kill of the watcher process bypasses cleanup (see